LinuxJedi/AmigaRGBtoHDMI/Amiga500CPLD/README.md

 If you are using Pi xc3sprog method from the link above you will need to compile the JED file which can be done in the free Xilinx ISE Design Suite.

-## Pi Software Installation

-The software on the Pi should be the latest release from https://github.com/hoglet67/RGBtoHDMI/releases extracted onto a micro SD card in FAT32 format.

-You then need to edit `Profiles/Default.txt` and set the option `single_button_mode=1` (it is near the bottom of the file).

 ## Initial Setup